urbanjost/M_draw/md/M_draw.3m_draw.md

 <br />
 </pre>A markers font "markers" is also provided for doing markers - you need to have centertext mode on for this to give sensible results when placing the
 markers.
-        <p>If the environment variable "M_draw_FONTPATH" is set M_draw looks for the software fonts in the directory given by this value.</p>
+        <p>If the environment variable "M_DRAW_FONTPATH" is set M_draw looks for the software fonts in the directory given by this value.</p>
         <p>the default font is futura.l</p>
       </blockquote><a name=""></a>
       <h4><a name="">TRANSFORMATION ROUTINES</a></h4>